fsantanna-no/ce0/README.md

 ### Recursive Union Pointer

-A recursive union is always a pointer with a caret subtype pointing upwards:
+A recursive union is a pointer with a caret subtype pointing upwards:

 ```
 /<[_int, /^@S]>@S   -- a linked list of `_int` held at block `@S`
 ```

-The pointer caret `/^` indicates recursion and refers to the enclosing recursive union pointer type.
+The pointer caret `/^` indicates recursion and refers to the enclosing recursive union type.
 Multiple `n` carets, e.g. `/^^`, refer to the `n` outer enclosing recursive union pointer type.